1c-syntax/sonar-bsl-plugin-community/docs/en/index.md

 ### Setting up the environment

-Analisis of the source code 1C is used by the utility [ sonar-scanner ](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner).
+The [sonar-scanner](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner) utility is used for analyzing 1C:Enterprise source files.

 You must specify the analysis parameters for the utility in one of the following ways:

-- as command line arguments using the syntax -D nameParameter = valueParameter
+- as command line arguments using the syntax `-DparameterName=parameterValue`
-- using the file ` sonar-project.properties file `
+- using the file `sonar-project.properties` file

-An example of the ` sonar-project.properties file `:
+An example of the `sonar-project.properties` file :

 ```properties
 # The key of the project.
 Unique within the SonarQube server